 The Reading and Writing Festival is a day of activities at Kent State University for those who have read seven books.
 An author of young adult books interacts with students.

-Time involved: Students read seven books (October to April); then take a book quiz (one period); and one school day at KSU.
+Time involved: Students read six books (October to April); then take a book quiz (one period); and one school day at KSU.

 Special events: Reading and Writing Festival at KSU.